Ontario Hunter Jumper Association

 | back to top |

-OHJA Emerging Rider Medal
+OHJA Emerging Rider Hunter Medal

 The OHJA Emerging Rider Hunter Medal provides riders the opportunity to experience equitation classes and help spark an interest and passion for equitation.